dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
+27-January-2023	v1.1.2.0 - Added custom implementation of spell flyouts to allow them to work again
-13-December-2022	v1.1.1.0 - Added validation for BarSave values when BarSave is loaded to a Bar, invalid values get replaced with defaults
+					- Eventually this will hopefully start working again from the SecureActionButtonTemplate 13-December-2022	v1.1.1.0 - Added validation for BarSave values when BarSave is loaded to a Bar, invalid values get replaced with defaults

 04-December-2022	v1.1.0.8 - Update button to have new UI style